jimhigson/oboe.js-dissertation/main/main.md

 The developer pays a high price for progressive parsing, the SAX version is considerably longer and more difficult to read.
-SAX's low-level semantics require a lengthy expression and push onto the programmer the responsibility for managing state regarding the current position in the document and the nodes that have previously been seen.
+SAX's low-level semantics require a lengthy expression and push onto the programmer the responsibility for managing state regarding the current position in the document and keeping the data extracted from previously seen nodes.
 This maintenance of state tends to be programmed once per usage rather than assembled as the composition of reusable parts.
 The ordering of the code under SAX is also quite unintuitive; event handlers cover multiple